madbaker/madbaker-blog/src/content/pages/colophon/index.md

 - In the meantime, I'm cleaning up the base-blog css based on the ideas of Kev Quirk and [Simple.css](https://simplecss.org).
 Plain old HTML without CSS classes.
 Again, it's more a case of getting the styles back to the studs so I can learn as I go.
 I'm using that as my base and adding on what I need to get to Andy's vision, as my knowledge grows.

-- Typography is sans-serif system fonts, in keeping with the simple.css philosophy.
+- Typography is sans-serif system fonts, in keeping with the [Simple.css](https://simplecss.org) philosophy.
 But I may add [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible) to the stack which I learned about via [Erik Kroes](https://www.erikkroes.nl/).
 My focus on using semantic HTML also comes from reading Erik's work.

 - However, if you see serifs, that means I switched back to Bitter.
 And thanks to [Henry](https://henry.codes/writing/how-to-convert-variable-ttf-font-files-to-woff2/) I got Bitter installed as two compact variable webfont files.